 It is important to determine whether the organisation is likely to cause, contribute to or be directly linked to human rights impacts as this will determine how the organisation needs to respond.
-(See examples in text box below.)

 An organisation can be directly linked to a human rights abuse or harm through its business relationships, even if it has not contributed to those impacts directly.
-The
+The organisation should not assume any partner (even, for example, government-run security services) will not be complicit in adverse human rights impacts.